Fiber Nearby but Not Available: What to Check Next

 Skip this assumption if

-Do not assume that a fiber truck, neighbor, billboard, or citywide provider page means your address is ready.
-Make the order page prove it.
+Do not assume a nearby fiber truck, neighbor install, citywide provider page, or apartment listing proves your address can order fiber.
+Make the provider prove the property.